Do you appreciate a word of praise? Do you like giving praise where it is due?

 When I was working full time, I realised the importance of praise and encouragement.
 Even now at my ripe old age, if someone tells me I am doing a good job, I feel elated.
 It spurs me on to do better things.

 So imagine how a younger person would feel to be told they are appreciated.
 Praise is a powerful tool that can build their confidence and give them self-worth.
-In my opinion cannot be underestimated.
+In my opinion, it cannot be underestimated.

-Too often we jump to complain, but are not so quick to give a complement.
+Too often we jump to complain but are not so quick to give a compliment.
 Here are 5 ways to can express your praise for others.

 Sometime ago I decided I would try and praise at least one person a day.
 This could be a waitress in the coffee shop or a helpful shop assistant.
 It could be anyone whose path I crossed and who looked like they needed a boost.
 The reaction I have had has been so uplifting, I urge you to try it!